-Phuket Cultural Centre at Phuket Rajabhat University has a modest exhibition spread over three floors showcasing the life of local southern Thais as well as Phuket’s unique history and culture.
-Part of the exhibition includes a simulated Thai-Chinese house, a handful of vintage tin-mining items, old ceramics from China and the Netherlands, Thai shadow puppets, as well as a model of a local sea gypsy village.
-Since the centre does not have information in English, a guide might be needed.
-Visitors may request a free tour guide by calling in advance or emailing firstname.lastname@example.org
+Phuket Cultural Centre at Phuket Rajabhat University has a modest exhibition showcasing the life of local southern Thais and Phuket’s unique history and culture.
+The 3-storey space also displays a simulated Thai-Chinese house, a handful of vintage tin-mining items, old ceramics from China and the Netherlands, Thai shadow puppets, as well as a model of a local sea gipsy village.
+You might require a guide as the centre's exhibitions are in Thai.

 - Price Range: Free